Civeo (NYSE:CVEO) Shares Gap Up on Earnings Beat

 The business services provider reported $0.03 earnings per share for the quarter, topping the consensus estimate of ($0.05) by $0.08.
 Civeo had a negative net margin of 30.17% and a negative return on equity of 0.23%.

-CVEO has been the topic of several research reports.
-Royal Bank of Canada increased their price objective on shares of Civeo from $0.60 to $0.80 and gave the stock a “sector perform” rating in a research note on Thursday, July 30th.
+Several research analysts have commented on CVEO shares.
 Zacks Investment Research cut shares of Civeo from a “buy” rating to a “hold” rating in a research report on Tuesday, September 29th.
-Finally, ValuEngine cut shares of Civeo from a “buy” rating to a “hold” rating in a research report on Tuesday, August 4th.
+ValuEngine cut shares of Civeo from a “buy” rating to a “hold” rating in a research report on Tuesday, August 4th.
+Finally, Royal Bank of Canada upped their target price on shares of Civeo from $0.60 to $0.80 and gave the stock a “sector perform” rating in a research report on Thursday, July 30th.

 The firm’s fifty day moving average price is $0.69 and its 200-day moving average price is $0.65.
 The company has a debt-to-equity ratio of 0.96, a current ratio of 1.19 and a quick ratio of 1.11.
 The firm has a market capitalization of $124.49 million, a P/E ratio of -0.72 and a beta of 3.76.